Storm Colloms

 I'm involved in a few outreach efforts and collaborations, some local, some global, some detailed below:

-Astrobites author and editor (January 2023 to Present)
+Astrobites author and editor (January 2023 to 2025)

 Astrobites is a worldwide collaboration of graduate students that summarises recent puplications in astrophysics into bite-size articles,

 written for an undergraduate level.
-You can check out the articles I've written recently
+You can check out the articles I've written

 here.